Pheinjeri/MidTermExam/README.md

 From then it mentors your weight and height at the same time ensuring that it gives you the required amount of calories needed to loose and what to add
 [The weight measure]!(image 2.jpg)

+getBMI(double weight, double height); calculates your BMI by dividing your mass in Kgs over your total height in m